School of Mathematics and Physics

 From pure, applied and industrial mathematics to quantum theory and particle physics, our school has many study and research pathways.
 Our collaborative and nurturing approach to teaching helps our students learn in an open environment, allowing them to challenge themselves and others.

-We have the 9th best Mathematics department in the United Kingdom (Guardian University Guide 2020).
-We also have a proven track record in giving students the tools to succeed in employment — 92% of our students are in work or further study within 6 months of graduating (DLHE, 2017), and we have a 98% overall student satisfaction score (NSS, 2018).
+We have a proven track record in giving students the tools to succeed in employment — 91% of our students are in work or further study within 15 months of graduating (HESA Graduate Outcomes Survey conducted in 2019).

 Our school produces excellent research with practical applications, and annual increases in research outputs.
 We're a leader among young universities — 61% of our mathematics and 89% of our physics research outputs were rated as internationally excellent in REF 2014, placing us as the joint best performing new university in the country.